 A programme of refurbishments has recently been completed to make the building better suited to present-day needs.

-The Covid-19 pandemic has curtailed many activities, and led to changes in others, but the Church as a people has continued.
+The Covid-19 pandemic curtailed many activities and led to changes in others, but the Church as a people has continued.
 Developing a hybrid form of church, that meets both online and in person, whilst offering written material to those unable to attend, has become very important.

-Plans are also being developed to re-open activities when possible, in compliance with Government Policy and subject to satisfactory completion of Risk Assessments.
+Plans are also being developed to re-open other activities in compliance with Government Policy and subject to satisfactory completion of Risk Assessments.

-A number of activities currently take place on Zoom, and all are welcome:
+A number of activities will remain on Zoom, and all are welcome:

-While physical gathering is restricted, efforts are made to maintain contact and provide
+While physical gathering remains restricted, efforts are made to maintain contact and provide

 pastoral care in new ways: